DKmica/TreeProAIv2/tests/e2e/README.md

 ## Authentication Handling

-TreePro AI uses Replit Auth.
-The tests handle authentication by:

-1. Checking if redirected to `/login`
-2. Clicking the "Sign In" button if on login page
-3. Waiting for redirect to dashboard or main app
-4. Verifying authenticated state by checking for header/sidebar
+TreePro AI now uses a shared API token (`AUTH_TOKEN`).
+Tests should attach the token to all requests by setting either the `Authorization: Bearer <token>` or `x-api-key` header when creating API clients or Playwright contexts.

 ## Troubleshooting